guopeng-jiang/gaussian-splatting-Windows/README.md

 # Phase 3: Creating the Correct Conda Environment

 This is the most important phase.
-We will create a custom environment file to ensure compatibility between your modern Visual Studio, CUDA, and PyTorch.
+We have created a custom environment file (environment.yml) to ensure compatibility between your modern Visual Studio, CUDA, and PyTorch.
-Create a New environment.yml File:

-Inside the gaussian-splatting folder, open the existing environment.yml file with a text editor (like Notepad).

-Delete all of its content.

-Copy and paste the text below into the file.
 This configuration is tested and works with modern systems.

 ```Yaml
 name: gaussian_splatting_new